jenabaivab/setup-guides/slate.md

 Conversation 3

-How should firms rethink third-party risk when vendors increasingly rely on AI and process sensitive data through complex digital ecosystems?
+How should firms adapt vendor risk programs as vendors increasingly adopt AI and new technologies?

 Context

-Financial institutions depend heavily on vendors for infrastructure, analytics, and operational services.

-Many vendors are now incorporating AI capabilities into their platforms and workflows.
+A growing number of vendors are incorporating generative AI, machine learning, and advanced analytics into their services.

-This creates new questions around:
+This creates new considerations for organizations relying on those vendors.

-Data usage and model training

-Transparency into vendor systems

-Monitoring vendor security practices
+Questions may include:

+How is client data being used within AI systems?

+What transparency exists around model behavior or outputs?

+How are these systems monitored and controlled?

+For many firms, AI adoption within vendor environments introduces risks that traditional vendor assessments were never designed to evaluate.

 Discussion prompts

+What new risks emerge when vendors rely on AI tools to deliver services?

-How should firms evaluate AI-enabled vendors differently from traditional software providers?
+How should organizations evaluate AI-enabled vendors differently from traditional service providers?

-What new risks arise when vendors process data through AI systems?

-How much transparency should firms expect around model development, monitoring, and data usage?
+What level of transparency should firms expect regarding model development, monitoring, or training data?

-What practical approaches help move vendor oversight beyond periodic assessments toward continuous monitoring?

-How should cyber, compliance, and vendor risk teams coordinate oversight of critical vendors?
+How should vendor risk teams coordinate with cyber, compliance, and data governance functions when evaluating these risks?

+What practical steps can organizations take today to stay ahead of emerging vendor technology risks?